sabhya1290/API-weather-detector/README.md

 # API-weather-detector
-Gets weather of the state
+Gets weather of any state or countary